 The Motor Insurers’ Bureau will pay out compensation for anything that would typically be covered by a motor insurance policy, for example, the suffering and pain your injuries have caused and vehicle damage.
 You can also claim for adapting your car and home to meet your needs, for example, installing a stairlift and wheelchair ramps, loss of earnings, and any over financial costs you have suffered due to your injuries.

-You can also find more information about making a claim with the Motor Insurers’ Bureau via their website.
+You can also find more information about making an MIB claim via their website.
 Click on their what we do link to view their information.
 The MIB handles more than 20,000 claims every year against untraced motorists and uninsured motorists.
 Their website contains plenty of useful information, including the Motor Insurers’ Database.
 This is the only central database in the UK for insured vehicles.